 3. Be Realistic About What You Need

 Before you start looking for your new horse, have a discussion with your trainer about the type of horse that you should be looking for.
 Your trainer can advise you on what breed, size, age, and temperament will be suitable in a horse for you.
-Be honest about your riding abilities and comfort level in order to find an appropriate horse.
+Be honest about your riding abilities and comfort level in order to find an appropriate fit during your first time buying a horse.

 4. Always Bring Your Trainer